canderton3/7641Team24/midterm_report.md

 **Parameter Values:** Tuning K with Sum Squared Error Elbow Curve

 It is observed that with more features, less centroids are necessary.
 However, the infliction point is more clear.
 With only 5 features, the infliction point requires 2 more centroids than with 10.
 With the K values defined, we then utilized them in our algorithim.
+In terms of correctly classifying exoplanet candidates by clusters that have candidates verses clusters that don't, both models performance struggle to siphon off candidates.
+There are some clusters that are found to have no exoplanets which is helpful.
+This could be that K-means is able to identify patterns in the top 10 and top 5 features that can be used downstream in our supervised learning models.

 <table>
 	<tr>